Manufactured-Communities-Management/panorama-js-plugin/README.md

     - local demo frontend: `http://localhost:8000/?c=http://localhost:8080`
     - production demo frontend: `https://d11xh1fqz0z9k8.cloudfront.net/?c=http://localhost:8080`
     - the URL can be any URL, including any path, port number, etc, so a URL like this is also valid: `http://localhost/my-panorama-pictures`

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for details on the process for submitting pull requests.